Maryam-AlAli/Mixat-dataset/README.md

     - Code-switched sentences: 805

 ## Usage
-The Mixat dataset is publicly available for research purposes.
+The Mixat dataset is publicly available for research purposes only.
 We recommend using Part 1 for training, and Part 2 for testing.

 ## File Structure
 - `Mixat - Part 1.zip` contains the audio files, in .wav format, for Part 1.